makersacademy/takeaway-challenge/README.md

  current_order
 end

 # lets the user select items and add them to an order

 add(dish, amount)
   current_order.add(dish, amount)
 end

+#lets the user check the total for their order, order object will implement it's own form of this method

+check_total
+ current_order.check_total
+end

 checkout(message = Message.new)